NelsonBN/observability-journey/README.md

-# Demo - Full Observability
+# Demo - Observability Wit Four Signals and OpenTelemetry

-This project aims to explore the four pillars of Observability and OpenTelemetry.
+This project aims to explore the four signals of Observability and OpenTelemetry.

 ## Components